spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 11. Click the **Confirm** button to complete the import.

+12. Update any sensitive pack values and credentials in the imported profile, which Palette masks during profile export.

-You have successfully imported the profile and can use it for standard cluster operations such as deployments and updates in the new environment.
+You have successfully imported the profile and updated any sensitive pack values.
+You can now use the profile for standard cluster operations, such as deployments and updates in the new environment.

 ## Validate